 Many journals, e-books and databases are managed by Northwestern University.
 Lurie Children’s employees can access many of these resources by using the Galter Health Sciences Library.

-Access is available to you while on campus.
-If you experience problems accessing any of these resources, contact the Pritzker Library and we will assist you.
+If you cannot access the resource, contact the Pritzker Library and we will assist you.